-- When Kuzco and Pacha do get into Yzma's lair, they then find that she's already inside with the potion they were looking for, despite her and Kronk being delayed on the way to the palace.
+- When Kuzco and Pacha do get into Yzma's lair inside the mountaintop palace, they find that she's already there with the potion they were looking for, despite her and Kronk having been struck by lightning and falling into a chasm.
 Kuzco wonders how she arrived before them; unable to answer, she asks Kronk the same question.
-Kronk pulls down the map that was previously shown to the audience to indicate the delay and declares "You got me.
+Kronk pulls down the map that was previously shown to the audience to indicate the delay and declares "Ya got me.
 By all accounts, it doesn't make sense."

 - Even more later, as Yzma falls hundreds of feet from the palace, a royal guard tells a delivery guy who has inexplicably brought a soon-to-be-salvational trampoline to that exact spot, "For the last time, we did not order a giant trampoline!"
 The deliverer responds "You know, pal, you could have told me that before I set it up."

 - "What are the odds of that trap door leading me here?"

 - And then in the sequel: